Police: Man stabs wife, sets house on fire on Staten Island

-ST. GEORGE, Staten Island (WABC) -- Police say a man stabbed his wife and then set their house on fire on Staten Island.
+ST. GEORGE, Staten Island (WABC) -- Police say a man stabbed his wife and then set their house on fire on Staten Island Saturday night.

 Firefighters pulled the man from the home on Monroe Street in St. George.